deeplearning4j/deeplearning4j/gettingstarted.md

             <version>0.0.3.2-SNAPSHOT</version>
          </dependency>

-From here, you can check out our [Github repo](https://github.com/agibsonccc/java-deeplearning) or access the core through [Maven](http://maven.apache.org/download.cgi).
+From here, you may be interested in exploring our [Github repo](https://github.com/agibsonccc/java-deeplearning) or accessing the core through [Maven](http://maven.apache.org/download.cgi).

-If you're exploring deep learning, we recommend following our [MNIST tutorial](../rbm-mnist-tutorial.html).
-If you have a clear idea of how deep learning works and what you want it to do, you can go straight to our section on [custom data sets](../customdatasets.html).
+If you're starting to explore deep learning, we recommend following our [MNIST tutorial](../rbm-mnist-tutorial.html).
+If you have a clear idea of how deep learning works and know what you want it to do, go straight to our section on [custom datasets](../customdatasets.html).